Continuous oxygen delivery systems for infants, children, and adults

 This topic will review various devices that are available to continuously deliver oxygen to spontaneously breathing infants, children, and adults.
 The amount of oxygen that each continuous system can deliver and the advantages and disadvantages of each method are discussed.

-Oxygen conserving devices (eg, Oxymizer, Helios, or Invacare-Venture), oxygen therapy for newborns, indications for long-term oxygen supplementation, the use of oxygen in hypercapnic patients, issues regarding oxygen therapy during air travel, and airway management are discussed separately:
+Oxygen conserving devices (eg, Oxymizer, Helios, or Invacare-Venture), oxygen therapy for newborns, indications for long-term oxygen supplementation, the use of oxygen in hypercapnic patients, issues regarding oxygen therapy during air travel, and basic airway management are discussed separately:

 ●(See "Oxygen conserving devices".)

 - Medical oxygen.
 National Fire Protection Association. http://www.nfpa.org/safety-information/for-consumers/causes/medical-oxygen (Accessed on February 25, 2014).

 - Feeley TW, Bancroft ML, Brooks RA, Hedley-Whyte J. Potential hazards of compressed gas cylinders: a review.
 Anesthesiology 1978; 48:72.